14-yama/annals-of-the-world/docs/guidelines/README.md

 This folder contains human-readable governance, schema, and curator guidance for the project.
 Use this index to navigate the curator and developer docs.

+Mandate
+- All contributors MUST use only relationship verbs defined in `relations_vocabulary.md`.
+- Any change to verbs, interaction rules, schema, or cluster semantics MUST follow `CONTRIBUTING.md` and be recorded in `governance/audit_log.md`.

 Contents

 - [classification.md](./classification.md) — call-number taxonomy and corpus registry